 For us, there is absolutely no question about whether we will attend.
 Our virtual tour business was successful before the convention and was successful after the convention.
 But something fundamentally changed for us as a result of attending last year’s RTV Convention.

-For those of you who aren’t familiar with us, my husband Greg and I are the owners of Vision Quest Virtual Tours.
 We are a national virtual tour provider and we specialize in healthcare and hospitality virtual tours.
 In the past two years, we have photographed in 33 states.
 We celebrated our two year wedding anniversary last week and “our song” is Zac Brown Band’s “Free”.
 The lyrics to the song — We live out of our old van, travel all across this land – just me and you — describe our life perfectly except that we travel all across the land in a 2010 Dodge Caliber.
 We drive everywhere we go — we have over 107,000 miles on our two year old car.

 We love our life but as our song says, it was just the two of us.
 We would talk to other RTV providers occasionally and we had a great phone relationship with Jason LaVanture but we had never met in person.
 We were active on the Facebook group and had preconceived notions of who was who in the RTV world.